 At Palintest, DPD tablets are controlled so that they don’t suffer excessive breakthrough when testing chloramine solutions, however some interference (<5%) still exists.
 The utility used an online monitoring system based on the DPD colorimetric method and frequently found fluctuations in their free chlorine measurements, which they suspected were related to breakthrough.

-The ChloroSense was used alongside a DPD colorimetric online system on an hourly basis over 2 days within their distribution network, to determine the performance of two methods in the chloraminated water.
+The Kemio was used alongside a DPD colorimetric online system on an hourly basis over 2 days within their distribution network, to determine the performance of two methods in the chloraminated water.

-The graph shown below demonstrates that both the ChloroSense and the online DPD based method gave similar Total Chlorine readings across the test period, around the expected 1.5mg/l dose.
+The graph shown below demonstrates that both the Kemio and the online DPD based method gave similar Total Chlorine readings across the test period, around the expected 1.5mg/l dose.

 With high levels of ammonium (NH4) and free chlorine being dosed into the network, the utility expected to see a low free chlorine residual and a total chlorine response of approximately 1.5mg/l.
 The on-line DPD method struggles to monitor the free chlorine residual accurately whilst performing well when testing total chlorine.

-The ChloroSense results show that breakthrough is not an issue with the chemistry used on the sensor.
+The Kemio results show that breakthrough is not an issue with the chemistry used on the sensor.
 Free chlorine residuals are monitored as below 0.05mg/l over the 2 days testing period.
-The total chlorine results show ChloroSense matches on the on line analyser.
+The total chlorine results show Kemiomatches on the on line analyzer.